kazumov/embedded-sql-and-regex/README.md

 ## The SQL code

 Let's study the possibilities of embedding SQL and RegEx strings in sourcecode in PHP and Swift programming languages.
 Both languages allows to use string object as the source of SQL or RegEx instruction.
-Both languages permits simplified:

 Example from source code on PHP ([source](https://www.w3schools.com/php/php_mysql_select.asp)):